OAIE/oaie-sketch/README.md

               type: string

 ## VIZ
-Starting documents like this will add a viz (visualisation) into the header (this will show up as a graphic in swagger):
+Beginning documents like this will add a viz (visualisation) into the header (this will show up as a graphic in swagger):

     openapi: "3.0.0"
     info: